sarthchoudhary/ArGSet/README.md

 wf search script consumes a lot of computing resources, it should only be executed on an interactive node or submitted as a slurm job.\
 <span style="color: yellow"> Warning: </span> The code probably won't be able to complete execution on a login node.
 This is your only warning!

-**Computing resources:**\
-wf search script consumes a lot of computing resources, it should only be executed on an interactive node or submitted as a slurm job.

-**Computing resources:**\
-wf search script consumes a lot of computing resources, it should only be executed on an interactive node or submitted as a slurm job.

 **Data Processing:**\
 There are several tools available for data processing:
 - create_event_catalogue.py\